joao-ranginha/PomodoroTimeKeeper/Readme.md

             }
         }
 ```
+Usualy the code to define the UI is called to executed only once, until some variable being tracked
+by the UI is changed (like when you press a letter key, it realoads the UI to show the press key)

 The Data Class TotalTime is used to take the data from Menus and give it to Timer TODO: